Siena, Italy: The Heart of the Tuscany!

 Fortezza Medicea Fortress

-Fortezza Medicea, also known as “Forte di Santa Barbara”, is a fortress with a beautiful view of the old town.
+The Fortezza Medicea, also known as “Forte di Santa Barbara”, is a fortress with a beautiful view of the old town.
 It is located just outside and is a real recreational center of the city.
-Locals come here to walk and jog; tourists come to enjoy the wonderful view.
-In summer, exhibitions and concerts are held here.
+Locals come here to walk and for jogging, tourists come to enjoy the wonderful view of Siena.
+Recommended is also a visit In summer because than exhibitions and concerts are held here.

 Siena: Guided Tours, Tickets & More